-The purpose of the Utilities Element is to ensure that the City's utility services will be available to support the projected growth and development for the comprehensive plan planning period.
+The purpose of the Utilities Element is to ensure that the City's utility services will be available to support the projected growth and development for the comprehensive plan planning period (City of Puyallup 2015).
 As required in the GMA, the Utilities Element consists of "the general location, proposed location, and capacity of all existing and proposed utilities, including but not limited to, electrical lines, telecommunication lines, and natural gas lines."

-City of Puyallup Comprehensive Plan, Capital Facilities Plan
+City of Puyallup Comprehensive Plan, Capital Facilities Element

-The Capital Facilities Plan establishes policies to direct the development of the City's capital investment program and guide the actions of public agencies and private development.
+The Capital Facilities Element establishes policies to direct the development of the City's capital investment program and guide the actions of public agencies and private development (City of Puyallup 2015).
 It assures that capital facility investments are funded, identifies service standards, requires long-term financial capacity, expands the City's sustainability practices, and anticipates capital asset maintenance and replacement.